How To Create an Embroidery Effect in Photoshop

 For the final touches I have added some stitching and sewing effects using these stitch brushes .
 I have also resized all the text layers to 110% to create a more realistic embroidery.

-To make the jeans and embroidery effect more realistic you can add a crumpled paper texture in a new layer above all the other ones; set the blend mode to Overlay or Color Burn, depending on the texture.
+To make the jeans and embroidery effect more realistic you can add a crumpled paper texture or a simple paper texture in a new layer above all the other ones; set the blend mode to Overlay or Color Burn, depending on the texture.
 Set the opacity to a level that creates a soft result.

 I have also increased the contrast of the entire image and sharpen the result.
 So here you have the embroided text effect made from scratch in Photoshop.
 Hope you like it.